norbajunior/machinist/README.md

 ## Introspection

-To get the list of states of our state machine module, just call:
+To get the list of states, just call:

 ```elixir
 iex> SelectionProcess.V2.__states__()